Administration

 About the College

-The University of Missouri’s College of Agriculture, Food and Natural Resources' “food for life” philosophy cultivates our world through visionary and transformative solutions for the environment, food systems, economies and communities while striving to create a healthy world.
+The University of Missouri’s College of Agriculture, Food and Natural Resources' "food for life" philosophy cultivates a healthy world through visionary and transformative solutions for the environment, food systems, economies and communities.

-From incoming freshmen to postdoctoral scientists, students prepare for a wide range of careers.
-Professional development through campus organizations and interactions among business and industry partners prepare our graduates to have an impact in areas such as food systems, business, government policy, environmental awareness, education, law, medicine and other areas.
+From incoming freshmen to postdoctoral fellows, students prepare for a wide range of careers.
+Professional development through campus organizations and interactions among industry partners ensure our graduates will make an impact in food systems, business, government policy, environmental awareness, education, law, medicine and other areas.

 Technology reaches the citizens of Missouri through the college’s Agriculture and Environment Extension program.
 Specialists within the college and in all 114 counties around the state interact with the public for real-world research applications to solve problems.